MathieuPlachot/Tasks/README.md

 - Integration with (local) Outlook

 With a python environment: launch Pomo.py to start the application.

-Without python environment: I will soon release a standalone windows executable
+Without a python environment: Windows executable to be released soon

 # Enhancements